 Regulations increasingly focus on implementing watertight data security policies.
 IAM is recognized by multiple regulations as a necessary part of securing sensitive data and achieving regulatory compliance.

 This makes perfect sense.
 Access control prevents access to networks by unauthenticated users.
-Privileges management enables managers to restrict data access and enforce the principle of least privilege.
+Privilege management enables managers to restrict data access and enforce the principle of least privilege.
 This is a core part of all data compliance strategies.

 5. Better user experience for all users